-STANDARD 15.2 At least once every two years, an external audit shall be conducted by an audit team comprised of qualified auditors from a second agency(ies) having at least one team member who is or has been previously qualified in the laboratory's current DNA technologies and platform and one team member who is currently or was previously a qualified analyst from a databasing laboratory.
+STANDARD 15.2 At least once every two years, an external audit shall be conducted by an audit team comprised of qualified auditors from a second agency(ies) and having at least one team member who is or has been previously qualified in the laboratory's current DNA technologies and platform.

-15.2.1 Each analyst, CODIS administrator and technical leader shall have his/her education, experience and training qualifications evaluated and approved during two successive, separate external audits conducted after July
+15.2.1 Each analyst, casework CODIS administrator and technical leader shall have his/her education, experience and training qualifications evaluated and approved during two successive, separate external audits conducted after July 1, 2004.
+Approval of an individual's education, experience and training qualifications shall be documented in the audit document.

-- 1, 2004.
-Approval of an individual's education, experience and training qualifications shall be documented in the audit document. - 15.2.2 Each validation study shall be evaluated and approved during one external audit.
+15.2.2 Each validation study shall be evaluated and approved during one external audit.
 Approved validation studies shall be documented in the audit document.

-STANDARD 15.3 For internal audits, the auditor or audit team shall have the following expertise: currently qualified auditor and currently or previously qualified as an analyst in the laboratory's current DNA technologies and platform.
+STANDARD 15.3.
+For internal audits, the auditor or audit team shall have the following expertise: currently qualified auditor and currently or previously qualified as an analyst in the laboratory's current DNA technologies and platform.